CpanelInc/tech-MSP/README.md

 - Show reverse DNS for mail IPs
 - Check for SPF and DKIM records
 - Check if nobody user is prevented from sending mail.
+- Check server's PHP handler (PHP5 only at this time.)

 **[With --domain option]**